Ask an Expert from UnityPoint Health

 Should I join a training group?

 Talk with other runners to determine if a group exists that meets your needs.
-If you live in the Quad Cities area, Cobham and Cornbelt Running Club offers a marathon training group.
-Cornbelt Running club also offers weekly workouts.
-Charity running programs and Online groups are also popular.
+If you live in the Quad Cities area, consider joining the official training program of the TBK Bank Quad Cities Marathon, orgainzed and managed by the Cornbelt Running Club and sponsored by Frontline Spine and Sport.
+Cornbelt Running Club also offers multiple weekly workouts in a varity of locations and formats.

 Whether a novice or experienced runner, training for a marathon is different every time.
 Variables include: time of year, health and different courses.
 Training groups offer commitment, tips, tricks, assistance with nutrition, camarderie, support, accountability, increased compliance with training plan, and knowledge that others in group are facing similar challeges.
 You may develop race partners who train at your pace.
 Training groups help you form long-term relationships with other runners.
 A novice training alone may lead to injury or disappointment.